FOR IMMEDIATE RELEASE

 In their emergency request to congressional leadership, the National Council and ASAM, on behalf of a coalition of 40 mental health and addiction stakeholders, highlighted that BHOs nationwide are in an economic crisis and in jeopardy of failing because of the COVID-19 pandemic.
 If BHOs fail, millions of people living with mental illness or addiction will flood health centers, urgent care facilities and emergency departments, all of which are already over-burdened.
 BHOs need this emergency funding in the next legislative package to combat the economic and health care effects of COVID-19, maintain operations and ensure stability for the duration of the crisis.

-“This is the greatest crisis to ever hit mental health and addiction treatment providers,” National Council for Behavioral Health President and CEO Chuck Ingoglia said.
+“This is the greatest crisis to ever hit mental health and addiction treatment providers,” National Council for Mental Wellbeing President and CEO Chuck Ingoglia said.
 “If we don’t take steps now to avert the collapse of the behavioral health system, we can expect millions of individuals with mental illness and addiction to arrive in overtaxed emergency departments across the nation.
 The need is immediate.
 It is also long-term.
 The nation will experience a profound aftershock of widespread anxiety and post-traumatic stress disorder.
 We can prevent that from happening, but only if emergency relief funds are distributed on an urgent basis to behavioral health organizations in all 50 states.
 That will ensure they are viable to respond today and in the future, when the immediate crisis has passed but the effects remain.”

 “Behavioral health organizations are battling two emergencies: the COVID-19 pandemic and an explosion of patients in crisis as a result of isolation, anxiety and economic distress,” said Paul H. Earley, MD, DFASAM, president of ASAM.
 “We must shore up our nation’s addiction and mental health care systems now to stem the coming wave of acts of despair and unintentional overdose deaths.
 Addiction treatment organizations need immediate crisis funding—just as hospitals do right now—to purchase needed personal protective equipment (PPE), retain and hire staff, implement telehealth technologies and adjust their operations to meet the enormous challenges of the moment.”